soleaf/ErRabbit/readme.md

 ### Use In Application Code

 ErRabbit uses Log4j2 JMS Appender, and collects exceptions with other information logs.
-You can all kind of log(info, debug, trace .. etc).
+You can collect all kind of log(info, debug, trace .. etc).
 But, for your application performance, use only as exception error logging.

 1. Get Log4j Logger